 Wandering around my favorite local antique mall (The Depot in Concord, NC) last week I spotted a huge basket of gourds.
 All different shapes and sizes for $5 each, and they already had a hole for a planter or birdhouse!
 Naturally I bought three, and immediately thought to paint them.

 Looking for gourds?
-Try your local farmers market, seasonally at grocery stores, or online.
+Try your local farmers market, seasonally at grocery stores, or on Etsy.

 Sand all rough patches on each gourd.
-You will still have some uneven texture on the gourd after sanding, that is part of its unique beauty!
+You will still have some uneven texture on the gourd after sanding.
+It is part of its organic beauty!

 Throughly wipe off each gourd with a damp towel.